wizzat/essays/OLAPStreamProcessing.md

     -- metadata layer.
     TRUNCATE TABLE impressions_stage;

-    -- Total cost: 48tb read, 8tb write = 56tb IO cost
+    -- Total cost: 48tb read, 8tb write = 56tb I/O cost

-As long as the fact update rate matches the fact partition interval, the 56tb IO cost is fairly constant for a day no matter how many times the ETL runs.
+As long as the fact update rate matches the fact partition interval, the 56tb I/O cost is fairly constant for a day no matter how many times the ETL runs.
 If the ETL runs less frequently, an additional scan per fact partition skipped will be required.
 If it runs more frequently, an additional scan of the entire existing fact partition will be required per run.
 An example: updating a daily partition once per hour would take the cost from 56tb to almost 82tb (an additional cost of `11.5 * 2.2tb = 25tb`.

 ## OLAP Reporting